Sschittala/Capstone-Project/Documentation.md

 - The translated text gets displayed.
 - Audio is generated automatically, and displayed for playback.
 5. Download the audio if needed for offline use.

+# Limitations and Considerations
+1. Gemini API Key

+- A valid API key is required.
+- The API may have usage limits or quotas depending on the google cloud plan.

+2. File Size and Format

+- Very large files could take longer to process.
+- Non-text PDFs with images may not extract correctly.

+3. Translation Accuracy

+- Machine translation may not capture contextual meanings perfecly.
+- Special characters and formatting may be altered during translation.

+4. Audio Generation

+- gTTS requires internet connection.

+5. Streamlit Limitations

+- Audio playback in the app depends on browser support.

+# Challenges Faced

+1. **Text Extraction:** Handling multiple file types at once and preserving text formatting was challenging.